-You can start from enquiring about accommodation possibilities from your university or university of applied sciences (UAS) in Finland directly, or from the student housing foundation in the area you will be studying.
-Through these established foundations, the rents are often remarkably less than the market prices, and the accommodation is located within a convenient distance from the campus.
+When starting to look for housing options, the first query about accommodation possibilities should be directed to your school in Finland.
+Alternatively, you could also ask about housing from the student housing foundation in the area where you will be studying.
+These housing foundations offer remarkably lower rents than the private market, and the accommodation is often located within a convenient distance from the campus.

-For all students in Finland, the accommodation is usually organised through the regional student housing foundations.
-Sometimes the housing can be also arranged through local student clubs or faculty organisations, or in some university towns, through the student unions themselves.
-The student housing organisers are listed on the SOA (Finnish Student Housing Ltd.) website at www.soa.fi.
+The accommodation for students in Finland is usually organized through the regional student housing foundations.
+Sometimes the housing can also be arranged through local student clubs, faculty organizations, or in some university towns, through the student unions themselves.
+The student housing organizers are listed on the SOA – Finnish Student Housing website.

 Types of housing

 Shared apartment: Usually shared by 2-4 students, this is a good choice for single students.
 Each resident has his/her own lockable bedroom, while kitchen and bathroom are shared.
 Basic furniture in the bedrooms is often included.

 Studio apartment: The number of studio apartments is limited and since this is a popular option, there is usually a waiting list.